p-chandra/Shortcut/README.md

-# These are shortcuts I use daily and will continue to add more information as I learn
+# These are shortcuts I use daily

 - Basic Docker